manthangirish/club-management-php/README.md

 ### Introduction
 This project makes ease for club organizers and who maintain the records of the club member in the college.
-Also it has a database integrated to maintaine the records the club members, moderators and admin profiles.
+Also it has a database integrated to maintain the records of the club members, moderators and admin profiles.
 It has minimal frontend and this is contributed along with my two of friends.

 ### Features